 Change fruits and vegetables into funny lovable friends!

-Jumpin Mr Potato Head vintage wine-up toy (1966)
+Jumpin Mr Potato Head vintage wind-up toy (1966)

-An invention that made it: George Lerner’s Mr Potato Head (1976)
+An invention that made it: George Lerner’s original Mr Potato Head (1976)

 Newsday (Suffolk Edition – Melville, New York) September 12, 1976

 George Lerner invented Mr Potato Head.
 A commercial artist, he was thumbing through a magazine one day in 1950, when he spied an ad that featured a closeup of an orange with a crude little body and map pins for eyes, nose and mouth.